rainbow falls in jones gap state park

 Trailhead: Located inside Jones Gap State Park

-Fee: There is a fee to enter the State Park, see the Park Website for current admission prices ($6 per adult in 2021)
+Fee: There is a fee to enter the State Park & an additional fee to park on weekends and holidays (see the Park Website for current prices & to reserve your parking spot)

 Elevation Change: ~1,300ft